-Kindergarten life follows a strong daily, weekly and seasonal rhythm highlighted by the celebration of seasonal and traditional festivals throughout the year.
+Kindergarten and School life follows a strong daily, weekly and seasonal rhythm highlighted by the celebration of seasonal and traditional festivals throughout the year.
 Beechtree Steiner Initiative recognizes and has regard for each child’s religious persuasion, ethnic origins, cultural and linguistic background, so that each child is valued as an individual without racial or gender stereotyping.
 Our children will be helped to develop positive self-identity and to value and respect all cultural and ethnic groups through our dedication to celebrating festivals from different cultures, and working with the parents to find out more about their own heritage and culture in order to make our celebrations inclusive and relevant.
 Within the festival cycle set out below, we also strive to recognize the culturally diverse nature of our wider society, outside our immediate community.

 Through the use of songs, stories, activities and food and in our preparations, we allow festivals to be a whole sensory experience for children.
 Although there may be some religious references in some of the festivals, we do not consider them to be religious events.
 We value the reference to how or where a festival originated from whilst keeping our school non denominational.